nikkikobako/MS1-Go-Vegan/README.md

 * For all sizes for the why go vegan page I have removed the scroll option for the text as not a good UX experiance
 * For the tablet screen why go vegan page I have amended to the same as mobile 1 column width as the screen looked to crowded
 * For the XL screen on the why page I added collapsable buttons as the text was different sizes and the buttons give a uniform view
+* For the Why page the Lets Go Vegan Link was displaying, but as this is where it leads to decided to remove only on the why page and allow the So Why Go Vegan Header to display instead

 :house:[ Table of Content](#home)